Our Designers *Love* Minimalist Holiday Decor — Here’s How to Get the Look

 Minimalist holiday decor

 For a cool, ultra-modern holiday look that’s a hint unexpected, embrace a high-contrast black and white color palette with plenty of velvet and brass.
-Warm up the look with yellow accents in the form of gift wrap, tree trimmings, and twinkle lights, and finish it off with a single oversized disco ball.
+Warm up the look with yellow accents in the form of gift wrap, tree tinsel, and twinkle lights, and finish it off with a single oversized disco ball.
 Bonus: this look is perfect for a New Year’s Eve party, too (just add martinis).

 Looking for a way to overcome your unique home dilemmas?
 Work one-on-one with our expert interior designers for just $129 per room.
 Get started today with our style quiz.